MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_windows_dockerfile.md

 docker build -t iis .
 ```

-When the build process has been initiated, the output will indicate status, and return any thrown errors.
+When the build process has been initiated, the output will indicate status and return any thrown errors.

 ```none
 C:\> docker build -t iis .